JaimeToca/AndroidMVP/README.md

 # Android MVP
 Sample project using MVP Clean architecture (check out the diagram at the bottom) .
 This small app show a list of the most famous hollywood actors (retrieve from themoviedb.org), when any of them is clicked a new screen will be opened with detailed information about the specific actor.
-The purpose of this first version was not to show beautiful animations/interfaces (next version will implement these things) but to work with Model-View-Presenter architecture and use some interesting libraries and technologies.
+The purpose of this first version was to show how to work with Model-View-Presenter architecture and use some interesting libraries and technologies.
-Main things that you will find in this project :
+Interesting things that you will find in this project:

- - Work with a model-view-presenter architecture on android
+ - how to work with a model-view-presenter architecture on android
+ - RxJava
  - Work with RecyclerView and the new Toolbar hiding and showing it when the user scrolls down/up
  - Use dagger 2.0 framework and work with dependency injection
  - Work with REST Json using Retrofit library